F32Organization/Faithful32-1.12.2/README.md

 Natura | Textures from 1.10 | natura
 Natures Compass | Not Implemented | naturescompass NICE | Not Implemented | nice
-Not Enough Wands | Not Implemented | notenoughwands Nuclearcraft | Not Implemented | nuclearcraft
+Not Enough Wands | Finished | notenoughwands Nuclearcraft | Not Implemented | nuclearcraft
 Open Computers | Textures from 1.10 | opencomputers
 p455w0rdslib | Not Implemented | p455w0rdslib